akarhin/akarhin.github.io/_projects/1_project.md

 $$

 ### SVM:
+A Support Vector Machine (SVM) is a supervised learning algorithm used primarily for classification and regression tasks.
+The main goal of an SVM is to find the optimal hyperplane that best separates the data points of different classes in a high-dimensional space.

+In the case of classification, an SVM constructs a hyperplane or set of hyperplanes in a high-dimensional space.
+These hyperplanes are chosen to maximize the margin between different classes, which is the distance between the hyperplane and the nearest data points from any class, known as support vectors.
+By maximizing this margin, the SVM aims to improve the model's ability to generalize to unseen data.

+For linearly separable data, a linear hyperplane is sufficient.
+However, for non-linearly separable data, SVMs use a technique called the kernel trick.
+The kernel trick involves transforming the original data into a higher-dimensional space where a linear separator can be found.
+Common kernels include the polynomial kernel, radial basis function (RBF) kernel, and sigmoid kernel.

-Implemented using scikit-learn's SVC with a sigmoid kernel function.
+This project implemented the SVM using scikit-learn's SVC with a sigmoid kernel function.
 Kernel SVM was selected for its ability to construct high-dimensional features and separate data points non-linearly.
+Sigmoid can be represented as:

+$$ S(x) = \frac{e^x}{e^x + 1} $$

+The used loss function for the SVM was the Hinge loss:

+$$
+\text{Loss}((x, y), h) := \max\left(0, 1 - y \cdot h(x)\right) + \lambda \|w\|
+$$

 ## Results
 Both models performed perfectly on preprocessed data, achieving a test accuracy of 1.00 and perfect cross-validation scores.
 However, when evaluated on raw data, SVM outperformed MLP with a test accuracy of 0.4417 and validation accuracy of 0.59, compared to MLP's test accuracy of 0.3917 and validation accuracy of 0.54.
 Despite this, both models' raw data performance was below random guessing, indicating room for improvement.

 ## Conclusion
 This project successfully demonstrated the potential of ML models in mechanical engineering diagnostics.
-While both models showed high accuracy on preprocessed data, SVM proved more effective on raw data, highlighting its robustness.
-Future work should include more comprehensive evaluations, such as training speed and memory usage, as well as hyperparameter tuning to enhance model performance.
+It functions as a good starting point for any mechanical engineering student who is interested in

+The project code is available to download as a .pdf file.

 ## References
 Kaggle Dataset: https://www.kaggle.com/brjapon/gearbox-fault-diagnosis?select=Healthy